@extends('layouts.simple.master') @section('title', 'Basic Tables') @section('css') @endsection @section('main_content')

 inside table element.

-class for dash border for
+Use table-dashed class for dash border for

-dotted border use class table-dotted
+dotted border use class table-dotted for double border use

-class table-double
+class table-double.